indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 around the selection should be downloaded from the camera.
 It has two main benefits - with a remote setup it decreases the network load and it also speeds up the image download time from the camera.

+3. **Multipoint** - It is the same as **Selection** but it uses the average of centroids of a given number of stars.
+The only parameter is *Star count*.
+It doesn't use *Selection X*, *Selection Y* parameters, but selects first *Star count* of automatically detected stars.

-3. **Centroid** - This is a full frame centroid, useful for bright objects that occupy large portion of the frame like Moon and planets.
+4. **Centroid** - This is a full frame centroid, useful for bright objects that occupy large portion of the frame like Moon and planets.
 It will **not work** with stars.

 For better performance sub-frames can be used with all three drift detection modes.